 When golfers begin focusing on improving their golf swing, they will inevitably see or read something about swing plane.
 From two-plane vs. one-plane swing, the literature can be confusing and often intimidating.
 We are all about making the golf swing simpler to understand, and the swing plane is an element that needs to be simplified in order to help you the most.

-Most of what goes into creating a proper swing plane is taken care of well before you ever address the golf ball.
-For example, your posture, and your ability to maintain your posture, play a significant role in determining your swing plane.
+Most of what goes into creating a proper swing plane are taken care of well before you ever address the golf ball.
+For example, your posture, and your ability to maintain your posture play a significant role in determining your swing plane.
 Next, the takeaway, which we discussed in the first tip, also plays a huge part in if your swing will be a good one.
 The sequence continues with your rotation.

 6. Golf Swing Basics – Sequencing from the Ground Up

 Once you’ve reached the top of the backswing, a good golf swing sequence is essential to initiate the downswing into impact.
-The most common mistake golfers make is starting with the hands, arms and shoulders, which promotes the dreaded “over-the-top” move.
+The most common mistake golfers make is starting with the hands, arms, and shoulders, which promotes the dreaded “over-the-top” move.
 Instead, you want to start your downswing from the ground up.
 As your weight shifts to your lead foot (left foot for right handers), your hips will begin to turn and clear a path, and once your shoulders begin to unwind, your arms and hands will follow, keeping the club on an inside-out plane, which eliminates a slice.

 Drill: Smylie Kaufman is one of the best young players on the PGA Tour, and he uses a drill that has been around for generations.
 Next time you’re on the practice tee, make some basic practice swings and hit a few shots.
 Then, for 5-10 shots, after swinging to the top of your backswing, lift your lead leg up and step back into the ground as you initiate the downswing and try to hit the golf ball.
 This promotes the proper sequencing better than any other drill available.
 Over time, you should be able to make consistent contact with the ball with this drill.
 If it works for a Tour pro, it should work for you too.